 If outdoor spaces are your family's thing, you might also want to check out Huntington Library and Gardens in Pasadena.
-While a public garden may not be the first thing... that comes to mind for children, this is a great place to take the stroller set.
-They have such a fun-looking Kids Garden that it makes me wish I was five again, just so I could play there.
+While a public garden may not be the first thing that comes to mind for children, this is a great place to take the stroller set.
+They have such a fun-looking Kids Garden that it will make you wish you were five again, just so you can play there.

 If you have a little one who enjoys the idea of afternoon tea, they serve a nice one in the cafe.Continue to 8 of 9 below.

 08 of 09